Evanston Central Street station

 This is the closest Metra station to Northwestern University's sports complex at Ryan Field.
 The 15th hole fairway and 16th hole tee box of the Canal Shores Golf Course adjoin this Metra station.
-The Chicago Transit Authority's Central station on the Purple Line is less than a mile to the east.
+The Chicago Transit Authority's Central station on the Purple Line is less than a mile to the east, though a more direct connection can be made at the adjacent Evanston Davis Street station.